Axway/amplify-central/content/en/docs/integrate_with_central/platform-auth-examples.md

 ### Create the service account with the UI

-1. Sign into the Amplify platform and select **Organization** from the User dropdown menu.
+1. Sign into the Amplify platform and select **Organization** from the User drop-down menu.

     ![organization drop down screen](/Images/integration/organization-drop-down.png)